sudarshanbarure/sudarshandevops/README.md

 # Sudarshandevops
-#this repository is created to learn the devops tools and backup for leaning material
+#this repository is created to learn the devops tools and backup for learning material